thrashxr/Statistiscord/README.md

 npm install || yarn install
 ```

-To configure Statistiscord, follow these steps:
+To configure **Statistiscord**, follow these steps:

 1. Create a .env.local file:

-In the root directory of your Statistiscord project, create a file named .env.local.
+In the root directory of your **Statistiscord** project, create a file named .env.local.

 2. Fill in the environment variables: